jean/blog/_drafts/openapi-in-aspnetcore.md

 ## With JSON Schemas

-[JSON Schema](https://json-schema.org/) is a draft specification that allows developers to document and validation JSON data.
-OpenAPI schema is a superset of the JSON schema format.
+[JSON Schema](https://json-schema.org/) is a draft specification that allows developers to document and validate JSON data.
+The OpenAPI schema is a superset of the JSON schema format.
 In the context of OpenAPI, OpenAPI schemas are used to describe the types of inputs and outputs a given HTTP handler processes.

 > Note: The relationship between JSON Schema and OpenAPI Schema varies depending on the version of the OpenAPI specification that you are targeting.
-OpenAPI v3.1 supports JSON Schema exactly without any modifications.
+OpenAPI v3.1 supports JSON Schema without any modifications.
 Versions of the specification outside of this one expose a superset of the features that are specified in JSON schema via OpenAPI schema.

-The main responsibilities of ASP.NET Core's built-in OpenAPI support is the generation of JSON schemas from .NET types used in an API.
-The bulk of JSON schema generation support in ASP.NET Core's implementation is provided by the underlying JSON schema generation in System.Text.Json.
+The main responsibilities of ASP.NET Core's built-in OpenAPI support are the generation of JSON schemas from .NET types used in an API.
+The bulk of JSON schema generation support in ASP.NET Core's implementation is provided by the underlying JSON schema generation by System.Text.Json.

-> Note: As of .NET 9 Preview 5, the implementation is consumed via the `JsonSchemaMapper` prototype.
+> Note: As of .NET 9 Preview 5, the implementation can be consumed via the `JsonSchemaMapper` prototype.

 The OpenAPI generator implementation is responsible for: